What to Expect and How to Prepare

 When does placement happen?

 Each state has different laws regarding adoption placement, meaning when a birth mother can consent to adoption.
-Typically, the birth mother can give written consent between 12 and 72 hours after giving birth.
+Typically in newborn adoption, she can give written consent between 12 and 72 hours after giving birth.
 At this point, the state will transfer custody to you.
 Once a birth mother chooses you, an adoption attorney can provide a more precise timeframe.

 What do we do after placement?

-If your baby’s birth mother lives in another state, you will need to stay in her state for seven to ten business days as you wait for ICPC clearance.
+If the birth mother is in another state, expect a 7–10 day wait for ICPC clearance.
 ICPC stands for the Interstate Compact on the Placement of Children and ensures that children placed into an adoptive family outside their birth state get the right support services.

 As you wait for ICPC clearance, plan activities and enjoy quiet time with your spouse and baby.
 Life is sure to pick up speed when you get home!
 You can also shop for items you still need for your baby.
 Do your best to remain flexible and go with the flow.